davidbaines/sami_leides/README.md

 You can generate translations of the test/validation set with with generate.py:

 ```
-$ python generate.py data-bin/bible.prep --path checkpoints/bible.prep/checkpoint_best.pt \
+$ python ./fairseq_cli/generate.py data-bin/bible.prep --path checkpoints/bible.prep/checkpoint_best.pt \
   --batch-size 10 --beam 120 --remove-bpe
 ```

 To generate full translations, use the generated template in `data/bible.prep/src-template`.
-For each line, replace the `TGT_TEMPLATE` tag by one that corresponds to a translation; for example, `TGT_ESV2011` for English or `TGT_FinPR` for Finnish:
+For each line, replace the `TGT_TEMPLATE` tag by one that corresponds to a translation; for example, `TGT_NETfree` for English or `TGT_FinPR` for Finnish:

 `$ sed -e s/TGT_TEMPLATE/TGT_FinPR/ <data/bible.prep/src-template >src.FinPR`